SharkSnack/shiren-5/content/guides/beginner-guide.md

 #### Night

 - From this point onward, time of day will begin to cycle.
+    - Optional: Talk to the NPC near the exit and play through [Night Training Facility](/dungeons/night-training-facility).
+        - Don't worry, you'll return to Hermit's Hermitage afterward.
     - Current monsters vanish, and new monsters spawn when time of day changes.
         - Day to night: Day monsters vanish, and night monsters are generated.
         - Night to day: Night monsters vanish, and day monsters are generated.